pmiloslavsky/demo/README.md

 This contains several programs for demonstration purposes

 ## hex directory
-has a c++ implementation of the game hex using threaded Monte Carlo simulation
+Has a c++ implementation of the game hex using threaded Monte Carlo simulation.
 Concepts include these graph algorithms:
 * Kruskal Minimum Spanning Tree
 * Prim Minimum Spanning Tree